Mom Accused of Killing Tot in Church Exorcism Shrugged It Off: ‘It Is What It Is’

 On Jan.
 31, Hernandez was booked into the Santa Clara County jail on one felony count of assault on a child with force likely to produce great bodily injury resulting in death, according to detention records.

-The previously unreported video of Hernandez discussing her daughter’s shocking death is titled “Arely Naomi Proctor Hernandez,” and runs nearly 45 minutes long.
-In it, Hernandez covers a range of topics related to her late child, but makes a specific point not to get into details of how she died.
+The previously unreported video of Hernandez discussing her daughter’s shocking death is titled “Arely Naomi Proctor Hernandez,” and runs for nearly 45 minutes.
+In it, Hernandez covers a range of topics related to her late child but makes a specific point not to get into details of how she died.

 “People could talk, but at the end of the day, I know what happened,” she says.
 “God knows what happened, and the people that were there when she passed away knows what happened.”